net-cat/tandy_1000_ps2_keyboard/README.md

 In no particular order:

-* Finish implementing Print and Break keys.
+* Finish implementing Print, Hold and Break keys.
 * PS2KeyAdvanced supports other languages.
 Make that easier to configure.
 * Implement BUSY signal from Tandy.
 (The Arduino will fill the Tandy's buffer up but it will keep trying to send scancodes, which the Tandy ignores.)
 * Implement RESET signal from Tandy.
 (Honestly, I'm probably not going to do this, but I'll accept pull requests if someone else does it.)
-* Move Hold to a different key, figure out why it only works once.
-* Implement XT compatibility mode.
-(Send XT scancodes instead of Tandy scancodes.
-Mode will be switchable without rebooting.
-Some programs access the hardware directly and don't understand Tandy scancodes.)
 * PS/2 Typematic Repeat is a lot faster than what the Tandy can handle.
+* Figure out why the Num/Caps/Scroll Lock keys cause the Arduino to lock up.